galica9999/aws-cloud-formation-tiered-network-config/README.md

     }

 ```
 * **RouteTableId** - This ID is based on the routing table we created previously.
-And it tells cloudformation we want this route to be assigned to a certainn routing table.
+And it tells cloudformation we want this route to be assigned to a certain routing table.
 * **DestinationCidrBlock** - This is the subnet match for the route.
 In this case we are saying, if anything wants to go to the internet then this is the route to use.
 * **GatewayId** - This is what will be used as the gateway to get outside the VPC.
 In our case, we want this route to go to the internet gateway.